vaibhavj8082/aws-devops-assessment/README.md

 | nginx-server-1 | ap-south-1a | Nginx |
 | nginx-server-2 | ap-south-1b | Nginx |

+## Bastion Host Configuration

+A temporary bastion host (jump server) was deployed in the public subnet to securely access EC2 instances located in private subnets.

+Process followed:
+- SSH access was temporarily enabled for the bastion host
+- The PEM key was securely copied to the bastion instance
+- Private EC2 instances were accessed through the bastion host
+- Nginx installation and configuration were completed on private instances
+- SSH access was removed from the security group after setup completion

+This approach improves security by avoiding direct public SSH access to private EC2 instances.

 ## Application Load Balancer
 - Internet-facing ALB